 - 2 packets vanilla sugar or 1 teaspoon vanilla extract

-- fresh lemon juice, to taste
+- fresh lemon juice to taste

-- 1-3 tablespoons granulated sugar, to taste
+- 1-3 tablespoons granulated sugar to taste

-- Take another clean, large bowl.
-Place a fine-meshed sieve on top, it should fit in the bowl but not touch its bottom.
-Line the sieve with a clean kitchen cloth or a muslin cloth.Carefully pour the yogurt mixture into the sieve, cover with the overlapping cloth and place in the fridge.
+- Assemble: Take another clean, large bowl.
+Place a large sieve on top, it should fit in the bowl but not touch its bottom.
+Line the sieve with a clean kitchen cloth or a muslin cloth.Carefully pour the yogurt mixture into the sieve, cover with the overlapping cloth, and place in the fridge.